poetapp/frost-web/tests/functional/README.md

     # the tests running - this can help with debugging.
     RUNNER=chrome npm run test:functional

     # Run all tests in headless chrome.
-Slightly faster with the UI appearing.
+Slightly faster than with the UI.
     RUNNER=chrome:headless npm run test:functional

     # Run two instances of headless chome. run half the tests in the first